 expiration-cache

 Expiration-cache defines expiration-based caching for this portlet.
 The parameter indicates the time, in seconds, after which the portlet output expires.
-A value of -1 indicates that the output never expires.
+A value of

 The supports element contains the supported mime-type.
 The element also indicates the portlet modes a portlet supports for a specific content type.
 All portlets must support the view mode.
 The concept of “portlet modes” is defined by the portlet specification.
 Modes are used to separate certain views of the portlet from others.
 What is special about portlet modes is that the portal knows about them and can provide generic ways to navigate between portlet modes (for example through links in the box surrounding the portlet when it is added to a page).
 For that reason they are useful for operations that are common to all or most portlets.
 The most common usage is to create an edit screen where each user can specify personal preferences for the portlet.